Meet the team

 Project Director for MRJC ARC INSPIRE Initiatives

-dale hudler, lcswa, nccpss
+dale hudler, lcsw., nccpss

 Pam Greer, NCCPSS

-Recovery on the Inside Peer Support Specialist
+Recovery on the Inside Case Manager

 Crystal Trivette, NCCPSS